anindya-jana/custom_embedding_AI_chatbot/README.md

 3. To set your custom instructions append more text in the instruction global variable

-4. If you want to use OpenAI embedding model or GPT-models change the default model to openAI models and add
+4. If you want to use OpenAI embedding model or GPT-models change the default model names to openAI models and add  it to the `.env` file in the project directory.
 ```
 OPENAI_API_KEY="your_secret_api_key"
  ```